Unmoriel/SpyGame-Discord-bot/README.md

 I provide only the code and explain how to set it up, but you must host the bot yourself.

-I also assume that you already know how to set up a Discord bot, otherwise everything is well explained by Discord itself.
+I also assume that you already know how to set up a Discord bot, otherwise everything is well explained by Discord themself.

 *******